 Establishing Housekeeping Habits

-I will be going to the FlyLady for help—I’d be such a mess without her!
+I go to the FlyLady for help—I’d be such a mess without her!
 Her help and plans are totally FREE!
 She will help you too—don’t get overwhelmed by all her website has to offer.
 Start at the beginning, and jump in where you are!!
 (And as she always says, “You can do anything for 15 minutes!”)

 1) Keeping the kitchen sink clean

 2) Making my bed

 3) Doing a load of laundry every day

 4) Cleaning one bathroom daily (just wiping things down)

 In addition, I try to follow her advice to tidy-up “hot spots,” for 15 minutes a day, and do a once a week “home blessing.”
 (AKA—dusting, vacuuming, windows, etc…for one hour.)

 Here’s a peek at the printables I’ve created to help me work on those basic habits:

 Lists also do wonders for my mental health—decluttering my mind!
 With 6 kids—my life would be a complete hot mess without utilizing my calendar and lists.